AthithianV/chatup-backend/README.md

 # Tasks:
-   - Write validate for message requests.
+   - Use Firebase for files and media

 ## Controllers